 Game of Thrones Spoilers—But Not the Kind You Think

-“Just a few more weeks till Game of Thrones,” I exclaimed at dinner last month.
+“Just a few more weeks till Game of Thrones,” I exclaimed at dinner when the boys were home from college over Spring Break.
 Instead of a thumbs-up or a head nod, I got an eye roll, and Jeb’s not an eye-rolling guy.
 “What?
 Aren’t you excited?”
 I asked, stunned by his response.
-I mean, last year Jeb and I fell off the sofa in anguish at exactly the same time when we discovered the source of the name “Hodor.”
+I mean, not long ago Jeb and I fell off the sofa in anguish at exactly the same time when we discovered the source of the name “Hodor.”

 He merely shrugged.
 “Yeah, I don’t know,” he said.